When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “I know you loved my father, Doris, and he loved you.
 I know you loved me in your own way.
 And I loved you in my own way too.
 Only a devil would treat you the way Pete treated you.
 He tried to kill you.
 We’re going to make sure he’s found and arrested and sent to prison for the rest of his life.”

+He ended his story with something he wasn’t sure she’d approve of.
 “I don’t know what you’d think about it, Doris, but I’m gay.
 I have a boyfriend.
+His name is Greg.
 He’s wonderful.
 You’ll like him when you meet him.
 And I want him to meet you.
 So it’s important that you get better.
 I’ll be back to visit you another day, soon.”

 He squeezed her hand, and he was certain that he felt her squeeze back.